 - 4 tablespoons olive oil, divided

 - 2 shallots, finely diced

 - 2 teaspoons flour, optional

 - 1/2 cup white wine

 - zest of 1 lemon

-- Heat 2 tablespoons of olive oil in a large saucepan over medium high heat.
-Place the tuna steaks in the hot fry pan and cook 1 to 4 minutes on each side, depending on desired doneness (Tuna will become dry if cooked well-done and is best cooked rare to medium).
+- Heat 2 tablespoons of olive oil in a large saucepan over medium-high heat.
+Place the tuna steaks in the hot fry pan and cook for 1 to 4 minutes on each side, depending on desired doneness (Tuna will become dry if cooked well-done and is best cooked rare to medium).